-349 Explanations of how findings of the evaluation will be communicated, and to whom, may be included in cc or may not sychologists endeavor to include in the informed consent may be owned by the examinees.
+349 Explanations of how findings of the evaluation will be communicated, and to whom, may be included in cc or may not the informed consent.
+For example, the informed consent may describe if and how the psychologist will explain assessment findings to examinees.
+Psychologists also endeavor to make clear how ct they are simply citing other Guidelines communication will take place regarding the status of the evaluation (APA, 2013b).